My Varanasi Tour with a Shiva Devotee: Shiva City

-So there I was, standing somewhat uncertainly back at Dashashwamedh Ghat.
+So there I was, standing somewhat uncertainly, back at Dashashwamedh Ghat.
 Wondering if I should leg it up the busy streets and be squished between cattle and traffic, trying the outer route towards Manikarnika Ghat.
 Or if I should take a boat ride on the Ganges.

-I can't quite remember exactly how it happened.
+I can’t quite remember exactly how it happened.
 He spoke excellent English, speaking in a quiet, slow, almost melodic accent.
 He struck a conversation with me.
-Welcomed me to Varanasi - his city.
+Welcomed me to Varanasi, his city.
 Warned me about false tour guides who were not even local Varanasi people, who would charge me for a tour but tell me untrue tales about the city.

 Not he.
 This was his city, his city of Shiva.
 He offered to show it to me – and absolutely no money would be charged.
 He only wanted me to see his Varanasi.

 I was half certain by the end of it I would somehow be charged money.
 Or have to buy something from somewhere.
 I am, after all, Southeast Asian.
-While not a thing to be concerned about in Malaysia, it's pretty common in the rest of the region.
+While not a thing to be concerned about in Malaysia, it’s pretty common in the rest of my region.